Dance Styles

 Rumba

-pulsating rhythms.
-This is a dance of love and is featured strongly in
+with pulsating rhythms.
+This is a dance of love and is featured

 Samba